MechanicalRock/mechanicalrock.github.io/_posts/2022-05-14-appsync-graphql-subscriptions.md

 ##### What is GraphQL?

-GraphQL is a query language for your API, a specification, and a set of tools that operates over a single endpoint using HTTP
+GraphQL is a query language for your API, a specification, and a set of tools that operates over a single endpoint using HTTP.

 GraphQL gives the client the power to ask for exactly what they need and get back predictable results.
 Making updates to data is made simple with graphql mutations, allowing developers to describe how the data should change.

 ##### The Core Difference Between REST APIs and GraphQL

-GraphQL follows the same set of constraints as REST APIs, but it organizes data into a graph using one interface.
-It shifts control over what data is returned (or mutated) to the client.
+GraphQL follows the same set of constraints as REST APIs, but it shifts control over what data is returned (or mutated) to the client.
-Over the last few years, REST has been used to make new APIs, while the focus of GraphQL has been to optimize for performance and flexibility
+Over the last few years, REST has been used to make new APIs, while the focus of GraphQL has been to optimize for performance and flexibility.

 ##### What is AWS AppSync?